Richard-Casey/Testing-Code/README.md

-# testingcode
+# My very first attempts at coding
-Small wins on my part but this is only after a few hours.
+Small wins on my part but this is only after a few hours and my first attempts after 'Hello World'.